beanpole135/profile-website/docs/_pages/home.md

  - (2009) Started working part-time with FreeBSD via the PC-BSD project (testing/fixing application packages called PBI's).
  - (2011) Obtained Master of Science degree in Nuclear Astrophysics from Ohio University
  - (2011) Got hired by [iXsystems](https://www.ixsystems.com) full-time as part of the PC-BSD project.
- - (Current) Still working for [iXsystems](https://www.ixsystems.com) as a software engineer and project lead.
+ - (Nov 2021) Started working for [ACS Technologies](https://www.acstechnologies.com/) as an R&D Team Lead

 ## Projects and Involvement
 * (2009-2018) [TrueOS](https://trueos.org) (formerly known as PC-BSD)